thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

 Turn to a neighbor and consider how you'd describe a `pet` entity.
-Think of the information that's important to being a pet.
+Think of at least five pieces of information that's essential to being a pet.

-Then, create a JavaScript object that represents one instance of a `pet` entity.
-Afterwards, create a table to represent the same `pet` entity.
-Make sure to include the information you thought of earlier as attributes for the entity.
+Using this information, create a JavaScript object that represents one instance of a `pet` entity.
+Then, create a table to represent the same `pet` entity.

 ## How do web applications store and retrieve information?